Telangana withdraws general consent to CBI | Law-Order

 - India

-The Telangana government has withdrawn general consent given to the Central Bureau of Investigation (CBI) in the state.
+The Telangana government has withdrawn general consent given to the Central Bureau of Investigation (CBI) in the state, joining a host of non-BJP states to deny the central agency a blanket permission to probe cases.

-According to a state government order issued on August 30, prior consent of Telangana is required for the central probe agency on a case-to-case basis to investigate in the state.
+According to a state government order issued on August 30, its prior consent is required for the central probe agency on a case-to-case basis to carry out investigation in Telangana.

 Though the government order (GO) was issued two months ago, it did not figure in the public domain until Saturday when the Additional Advocate General (AAG) informed the Telangana High Court, during arguments on a petition filed by the BJP seeking a CBI probe into the TRS MLAs poaching case, that the general consent for CBI was withdrawn by the state government.